JaniHarkonen/ArticleSum./README.md

 ArticleSum. is a note-taking and data visualization tool designed to summarize and visualize news articles in useful ways.

+## Motivation and features
+Because investing is one of my hobbies, I often find myself reading through many news articles on the economy but I've never had a neat way of organizing what I've read.
+As a result, I decided to build ArticleSum. which allows me to assemble news articles into a list and provide a short (as of now, manually written) summary of the articles, as well as to attach tags and other additional information on the news event.
+ArticleSum. also has two other modules for displaying news articles in a timeline-view and a word cloud -view.
+The architecture of the app has been written in a way that allows for an easy implementation of new visualization modules.
+Currently, a JSON-file is being used to store the workspace state (i.e. the news articles and their metadata) which is loaded into memory when the workspace is opened.
+While this is not ideal, the app was mainly designed for my personal, limited use.
+Should the need to store and process larger amounts of data arise, the architecture of the app also allows for an easy implementation of alternate storage methods due to its modularity.

 ## Updates

 ### 8.7.2023